The Skye Boat Song: 21st century

 The song was played by pipers as the coffin of Her Late Majesty Queen Elizabeth II travelled up the Long Walk to Windsor Castle on 19 September 2022.
 Media comment included speculation that this was to 'put to rest' the conflict between the Jacobite and Hannoverian houses.

 The song reappears in Doctor Who in the episode "The Power of the Doctor" in October 2022, played by the Master on the recorder, which in-universe is supposed to be the same recorder that the Second Doctor used.

 The song reappears again in Doctor Who in the episode "Boom" in May 2024, sung by the Fifteenth Doctor.

+The song appears as background music in Black Flags on Season 1, episode 2, "II," at 47 minutes, 10 seconds.